osu-mist/es-manager/README.md

 ### Example

-    python3 esmanager.py -i locations -t locations locations.json
+    python3 esmanager.py -i locations -t locations locations.ndjson

-This command reads locations from locations.json and uploads theme to the elasticsearch instance at localhost, using index "locations" and document type "locations".
+This command reads locations from locations.ndjson and uploads theme to the elasticsearch instance at localhost, using index "locations" and document type "locations".